Paducah & Louisville Railway

 The 270 mi line was purchased from Illinois Central Gulf Railroad in August, 1986.
 The 223 mi main route runs between Paducah and Louisville with branch lines from Paducah to Kevil and Mayfield, Kentucky and another from Cecilia to Elizabethtown, Kentucky.
 The PAL interchanges with Burlington Northern Santa Fe (BNSF) and Canadian National (CN), formerly Illinois Central Railroad, in Paducah.
 In Madisonville, the line interchanges with CSX Transportation (CSXT).

-In Louisville, the line interchanges with the Indiana Rail Road (INRD), CSX Transportation (CSXT) and Norfolk Southern (NS).
+In Louisville, the line interchanges with CSX Transportation (CSXT) and Norfolk Southern (NS).
 Class III line connections are at Princeton with the Fredonia Valley Railroad (FVRR) and at Louisville with the Louisville and Indiana Railroad (LIRC).
 The line today carries over 200,000 carloads of traffic on a CTC-controlled mainline with welded rail and even a section of multiple main track nearly 20 mi long between Paducah and just east of Calvert City.
 This is a huge improvement from the little amount of traffic and poor condition the line was in by the time the ICG had sold it.

 Today it is a big regional class II railroad connecting with four class I railroads (listed above), as well as the three shortline connections it makes which are also listed above.
 It has 270 route-miles of track, of which 233 mi are its mainline running between its namesake towns of Paducah and Louisville, as well as branch lines to Mayfield, Kevil, and Elizabethtown.
 The railroad serves "many chemical plants and other manufacturing companies, several coal mines, numerous clay and stone quarries, lumber and propane distributors, farm [including a few large grain elevators] and mine equipment suppliers, warehouses, transloads, bulk terminals, riverports, and one military base."

-The parent company of the PAL, P&L Transportation, also operates the Evansville Western Railway and the Appalachian and Ohio Railroad.
+The parent company of the PAL, P&L Transportation, also operates the Appalachian and Ohio Railroad, Evansville Western Railway and the Midway Southern Railway.